zbee/xiv-pose-organizer/readme.md

 and links to the website of the pose), and ultimately just make them searchable in Anamnesis/CMT.

-You run the software, open it in your browser, configure the software, then you can work through each of your poses.
+You run the software, open it in your browser, and begin configuring it.

+It can be configured such that it requests you do as little as possible, just naming the poses and the authors, and choosing tags and categories - or for much more work that could be done little by little over time to also include previews images for every pose, link to where the pose was downloaded from, how many people are required for the pose to work and how many people are posed in a pack of pose files, and so on.

+After configuration it tries to parse as much information as it can from the folder and file names the poses already exist in, to reduce your workload.

 Clarifying or completing the names of the poses, including the name of the author, adding the link to where you got the pose, adding a preview image of the pose, and tagging and categorizing the pose.

-All of this data for all of your poses will then be parsed out in a standard manner across all of your poses, including the organization of the files themselves, and the poses will then be better searchable in Anamnesis/CMT by the correct pose names, the author, or the categories and tags you chooose.
+All of this data for all of your poses will then be outputted in a standard manner across all of your poses, including the organization of the files themselves, and the poses will then be better searchable in Anamnesis/CMT by the correct pose names, the author, or the categories and tags you choose.

 For more, see the [`use-case.md`](use-case.md) file.

 # How to use this

-This is a project primarily made for myself and my friend to make a shared folder in Google Drive with all our poses, so it's not very well set up for others to use honestly.

-But, the basic idea is that you could throw this in [XAMPP](https://www.apachefriends.org/index.html) with a
+The basic idea of this is that you could throw this in [XAMPP](https://www.apachefriends.org/index.html) with a
 [PHP Installation](https://windows.php.net/download#php-8.1)